-Install the accessory thermostat according to installation instructions included with the accessory.
+Install a Bryant-approved accessory 2-stage thermostat according to installation instructions included with the accessory.
+For complete economizer function and 2-stage compressor operation, select a two-stage cooling thermostat.
+If a 2-stage cooling thermostat is not available, use a single stage cooling thermostat instead, but note that this will limit cooling to just 1 stage.
 Locate the thermostat accessory on a solid wall in the conditioned space to sense average temperature in accordance with the thermostat installation instructions.

-If the thermostat contains a logic circuit requiring 24-v power, use a thermostat cable or equivalent single leads of different colors with minimum of 7 leads.
-If the thermostat does not require a 24-v source (no "C" connection required), use a thermostat cable or equivalent with minimum of 6 leads.
-See Fig. 28.
+If the thermostat contains a logic circuit requiring 24-v power, use a thermostat cable or equivalent single leads of different colors with minimum of seven leads (see Fig. 27).
+If the thermostat does not require a 24-v source (no "C" connection required), use a thermostat cable or equivalent with minimum of six leads.
 Check the thermostat installation instructions for additional features which might require additional conductors in the cable.

-For wire runs up to 50 ft (15 m), use No. 18 AWG (American Wire Gauge) insulated wire [35°C (95°F) minimum].
-For 50 to 75 ft (15 to 23 m), use No. 16 AWG insulated wire [35°C (95°F) minimum].
-For over 75 ft (23 m), use No. 14 AWG insulated wire [35°C (95°F) minimum].
-All wire sizes larger than No. 18 AWG cannot be directly connected to the thermostat and will require a junction box and splice at the thermostat.
+For wire runs up to 50 ft (15 m), use no. 18 AWG (American Wire Gauge) insulated wire [35°C (95°F) minimum].
+For 50 to 75 ft (15 to 23 m), use no. 16 AWG insulated wire [35°C (95°F) minimum].
+For over 75 ft (23 m), use no. 14 AWG insulated wire [35°C (95°F) minimum].
+All wire sizes larger than no. 18 AWG cannot be directly connected to the thermostat and will require a junction box and splice at the thermostat.